Isaac Just Misses New Orleans

 The storm stalled for a few hours before resuming its course inland, and forecasters agreed that this was just another step in its very erratic and unpredictable history.
 The slow movement means that Isaac has that much more opportunity to soak inland areas with up to 20 inches of rain.

-Forecaster predict that Isaac will move further inland over the next few days, dropping rain on drought plagued areas in the Midwest before finally blowing itself out sometime this weekend.
+Forecasters predict that Isaac will move further inland over the next few days, dropping rain on drought-plagued areas in the Midwest before finally blowing itself out sometime this weekend.